brunodagostino/coding-exercises/README.md

 ### Cycle Detection
 A linked list is said to contain a cycle if any node is visited more than once while traversing the list.
 Given a pointer to the head of a linked list, determine if it contains a cycle.
 If it does, return 1.
 Otherwise, return 0.

+### Delete the Middle Node of a Linked List
+You are given the head of a linked list.
+Delete the middle node, and return the head of the modified linked list.

+The middle node of a linked list of size n is the ⌊n / 2⌋th node from the start using 0-based indexing, where ⌊x⌋ denotes the largest integer less than or equal to x.

+For n = 1, 2, 3, 4, and 5, the middle nodes are 0, 1, 1, 2, and 2, respectively.

 ## Topic | Stacks & Queues
 ### Balanced Brackets